By LAY HSUAN, LIM

 As soon as the programme was completed, she retired from government service and began another new chapter of her life as director of the United Nations Office for Outer Space Affairs in Vienna.

-Object lesson: As you leader, quitting is not an option.
+Object lesson: As a leader, quitting is not an option.
 Therefore, finish what you started and in what you believe in although you might not have everyone’s buy-in.
 You can, however, take a step back from a major setback to pursue something else that will still add value to you as a person and to your country.

 4. Always think ahead